 The Case for Testing

 When children show a history of symptoms such as speech delay, learning disability, or autism, parents should strongly consider genetic testing to determine if the cause is a sex chromosome aneuploidy (SCA).
 Testing for 47,XYY involves a specialized blood test, either a “karyotyping” or a “microarray.”
-Health care professionals, including physicians, are often unfamiliar with the developmental and cognitive deficits associated with SCAs.
-They often associate genetic syndromes with dysmorphia (characteristic facial or body features) or with intellectual disability, and fail to suggest genetic testing.
+Health care professionals are often unfamiliar with the developmental and cognitive deficits associated with X&Y variations.

 Thanks to the generosity of the book’s author, Virginia Isaac’s Cover, MSW, AXYS is pleased to make this book available to the X and Y variation community, in its entirety, at no cost.
 Please feel free to download and/or print it for your personal use.
 (Those wishing to purchase a soft-bound copy can do so at Amazon or Kindle.
 All proceeds from the sale of this book benefit AXYS.)

 Spanish: “A Guide for Families and Individuals Affected by X and Y Chromosome Variations”